Luciana-Pessoa/Luciana-Pessoa/README.md

   am: "self-taught",
   graduation: "Software Developer",
   job: "Fullstack Developer with PHP & ReactJS",
-  currentCourse: "Rocketseat, JStack, Alura, LINUXtips, ProgramadorBR, Dio, Estudonauta.",uskxkskxnxns
+  currentCourse: "Rocketseat, JStack, Alura, LINUXtips, ProgramadorBR, Dio, Estudonauta.",uskxkskxnxnsdjdghjdhgjdgh
   hobbies: [
     "Spend energy with my pet",
     "Consume content about technology and innovations❤️",
-    " I like to do maintenance on machines and electronics👩‍🔧‍"546464 ],
+    " I like to do maintenance on machines and electronics👩‍🔧‍"546464dhgjdghj ],
   currentCity: "MG",
   ambitions: [.....]